StarbzYT/Pandemix/README.md

 ![home covid tracer](https://user-images.githubusercontent.com/57025422/120943735-a0a65d80-c6e5-11eb-8ee4-57004940fc1e.PNG)

-The data used in the table was grabbed from a _COVID-API_.
+The data used in the table was grabbed from the _COVID-API_.

 ### 'Search' Endpoint